Case Study: Managing DBS renewals

 • Email 1 is a DBS request email that will be sent to the person advising them that a DBS check is now required.
 The email will likely include an overview of the renewal process and how to log in to the Thirtyone:eight online DBS renewal system to complete their online application.

-• Email 3 confirms the successful completion of the online application and now reminds the serving team member to present their valid forms of ID for verification to a designated person.
+• Email 3 confirms the successful completion of the online application and now reminds the serving team members to present their valid forms of ID for verification to a designated person.

 • Email 5 thanks the serving team member that their DBS check/renewal has now been fully completed and will be renewable again in 3 years.

 As a DBS check is a formal process, I suggest using the Branded Header email Template for these Presets, so that your organisation logo and colour styling are used for these important communications.
 Having prepared the five preset emails, let's now add our second Flow.
-Here's my example Flow in its entirety and then I'll comment on the Stages afterwards.
+Here's my example Flow in its entirety; I'll comment on the Stages afterwards.

 Click to see a larger version